ivanitlearning/AWS-Associate-Courses/SAA-C02.md

   - WEBACL integrated with Load Balancers, API gateways, and CloudFront.
     - Rules are added to WEBACL and evaluated when traffic arrives.
     -  Web ACL consists of rules that you can configure to string match or regex match one or more request attributes, such as the URI, query-string, HTTP method, or header key.
 In addition, by using AWS WAF's rate-based rules, you can automatically block the IP addresses of bad actors when requests matching a rule exceed a threshold that you define.
 Requests from offending client IP addresses will receive 403 Forbidden error responses and will remain blocked until request rates drop below the threshold.
+    - **SOA-CO2 content:**
+    -  Charged by WEBACL Capacity Units (WCU), correlates with complexity of rules.
+    -  Rule action - Allow, Block, Count.
+Count allows you to set how many times a rule is violated before taking more disruptive action
+    -  Filter by IP addresses, country, length, SQL code, strings in request, scripts, headers

   **Exam notes:**